-A taxable person is required to made a written application to any GST office and submit a detailed proposal on the alternative method he wishes to adopt.
-The taxable person must be able to justify the Director General of Customs that the alternative method he proposed is fairer and more equitable for his business as compared to the standard method of apportionment.
-He must provide in his proposal the details, such as the type of business and supplies he is making or is going to made and indicate the date he requires the proposed method to take effect.
+19. A taxable person is required to make a written application to any GST office and submit a detailed proposal on the alternative method he wishes to adopt.
+The taxable person must be able to justify the Director General of Customs that the alternative method he proposes is fairer and more equitable for his business as compared to the standard method of apportionment.
+He must provide in his proposal the details, such as the type of business and supplies he is making or is going to make and indicate the date he requires the proposed method to take effect.
 The taxable person should also illustrate how his proposed method will work in practice using his actual business data.

-(b) Effective Date of an Approval or Direction to use apportionment method
+Effective date of an approval or direction to use apportionment method

-An approval for or direction to change the method of apportionment shall take effect from the date specified by the Director General of Customs in the letter of approval or direction.
+20. An approval for or direction to change the method of apportionment shall take effect from the date specified by the Director General of Customs in his letter of approval or direction.
 Generally, the effective date of the new apportionment method cannot be backdated.
 It would normally start on the taxable period commencing on or after the date specified in the notice.
 This is to ensure fairness to a taxable person and allows him sufficient time to make preparations to change his method.